liyanchuf/Disease-Network-Analysis/README.md

 # SCI-compute
-This repository provides code for computing the Salton Cosine Index (SCI) and constructing disease comorbidity networks.
+This repository provides code for computing the Salton Cosine Index (SCI) and constructing disease comorbidity networks, as used in the study:
-# Disease Comorbidity Network Construction using Salton Cosine Index (SCI)

-This repository provides code for calculating cosine similarities between diseases and constructing comorbidity networks, as used in the study:

 **"Disease network analysis to reveal comorbidity patterns in hospitalized patients with COPD using large-scale administrative health data."**